-The border’s path derives to a great extent from the provisions of the Treaty of Peace signed by Italy in 1947, after the end of the Second World War.
-Its short history reflects many facets of political developments in 20th-century Europe.
-While the border between Italy and Switzerland has not undergone great changes since the beginning of the 19th century, the one between Italy and Austria was extensively redrawn by the battles of the First World War and the one with France was altered by a number of “minor” territorial cessions at the end of the 1940s following the defeat of Fascist Italy in the war.
-The frontier with Slovenia, finally, is in fact the same as the one that separated Italy and Yugoslavia after 1954, the year when the Free Territory of Trieste ceased to exist.
+The border’s current path derives to a great extent from the provisions of the Treaty of Paris, signed by Italy in 1947 after the end of World War II.
+Yet its long history reflects many of the political developments of modern Europe.
+While the border between Italy and Switzerland has not undergone any major changes since the late 18th century, the one between Italy and Austria was extensively redrawn by the battles of World War I. The French border was altered by a number of minor territorial cessions at the end of the 1940s, following the Italian defeat; and the frontier with Slovenia is in fact the same that separated Italy and Yugoslavia after 1954 and the beginning of the Cold War.

-As a consequence of the progressive retreat of the glaciers, the Alpine watershed has undergone considerable displacements in recent years, making it necessary to renegotiate the terms of the boundary between Italy and the adjoining states.
-The shift in the line of the watershed can take place both in altitude (when a glacier thins or disappears, allowing the emergence of the ridge of rock underneath, which therefore becomes the new and definitive dividing line), and on the surface (slippage and retreat of the glacial basins that result in a modification of its course).
+Shifts in the watershed line can take place both along the vertical axis (when a glacier thins or disappears, allowing the emergence of rocky ridges underneath that become the new and definitive dividing line), and along the surface (slippage and retreat of the glacial basins that result in a modification of its course).

-Early observations by the Istituto Geografico Militare acknowledged the problematic uncertainty of the limits between Italy and its adjacent countries.
-A new definition of movable border was eventually achieved through a 2006 agreement between the governments of Italy and Austria and a law concerning the frontier with Switzerland, approved by the Italian Parliament in 2009.
-Since 2008, the Istituto Geografico Militare has been carrying out campaigns at high altitude every two years to detect any (irregular and unpredictable) shift in the borderline and update the official maps.
+In the 1990s, observations by the Istituto Geografico Militare started to acknowledge the problematic uncertainty of the limits between Italy and its adjacent countries.
+A new definition of “moving border” was eventually enacted into law, by means of a 2006 agreement between the governments of Italy and Austria, and of a 2009 agreement with with Switzerland.
+Since 2008, the Istituto Geografico Militare has been carrying out high-altitude surveying campaigns every two years, with the goal of detecting any new shifts in the borderline and of updating the official state maps.

-The Italian Limes project started in 2014 with a survey of a 1-km section of the Austrian-Italian border at the foot of Mount Similaun, in the Ötztal Alps.
-A network of five GPS probes were installed on the ice sheet of the Grafferner glacier, following a significant shift in the border measured by the Istituto Geografico Militare in 2012.
-The sensors tracked the movements of the border throughout the Spring and Summer, until they were buried by new-fallen snow in late September 2014.
+The Italian Limes project started in 2014 with the survey of a 1-km section of the Italy–Austria border at the foot of Mount Similaun, in the Ötztal Alps.
+A network of five GPS probes was installed on the ice sheet of the Grafferner glacier, following a significant shift in the border measured by the Istituto Geografico Militare.
+The sensors tracked the movements of the line throughout the spring and summer, until they were buried by new-fallen snow in late September 2014.

-On April 2nd, 2016, a new expedition has been carried in order to measure with newly designed instruments the same stretch of the border that had been studied during the previous phase of the project.
-A new set of sensors has been installed under the guidance of representatives of the CGI (Italian Glaciological Committee) and geophysicists from the OGS (National Institute of Oceanography and of Experimental Geophysics).
+On April 2, 2016, a new expedition was carried out in order to measure the same stretch of the border with newly designed instruments.
+A new set of sensors was installed, under the guidance of the Italian Glaciological Committee (CGI) and of the National Institute of Oceanography and of Experimental Geophysics (OGS).

-The measuring units are arranged into a grid that covers a 1sqm area across the watershed, and they provide data for a precise description of the border’s shifts by detecting any change in the altitude of its points.
+The measuring units were arranged into a grid that covers a 1-square-kilometer area across the watershed line.
+Throughout the summer, they transmitted real-time data for a precise description of the border’s shifts in the three dimensions.
 Additional measurements were done on the site during the expedition, and a geophysical survey of the glacier was performed.
-These data, along with feeding the art installation with a live representation of the border, will help to better understand the climate change dynamics on the Alps during Spring and Summer 2016.
+These data, besides feeding an artistic installation, will help to better understand the dynamics of climate change on the Alps.

-The Italian Limes installation is composed of three main elements organised along a linear structure: a raised-relief model of the glacier case study; a collection of unpublished documents and maps from the archives of Istituto Geografico Militare; a drawing machine that allows for a real-time representation of the Austrian-Italian border.
+The Italian Limes installation is composed of three main elements: a raised-relief model of the case-study Grafferner glacier; a selection of unpublished documents and maps from the archives of Istituto Geografico Militare; a drawing machine that allows for the real-time representation of the Austrian-Italian border.